 Precedence: tools.<name>.max_result_chars (if set) → tools.budget.per_result_chars → hardcoded 100_000.

 Not implemented (tracked, not planned): per-turn aggregate cap and inline preview.
-Hermes has both (200K aggregate with spill-to-disk, 1.5K preview in the tool card).
-Ship if and when a real turn actually burns through several large tool results.
+Comparable agents carry both, but alpi only ships them if real turns start burning through several large tool results.

 tools.terminal.sandbox enables OS-level isolation on shell commands (macOS sandbox-exec, Linux bubblewrap).
 Toggle via alpi setup → Sandbox, or directly in YAML.
 The TUI top bar shows the current state (sandbox on / off).
 Most useful on profiles that run unattended (gateway, schedule, sub-agents) — see SECURITY.md for the recommended pattern + platform requirements.